alexs7/ExMaps-Long-Term-Localization-in-Dynamic-Scenes-using-Exponential-Decay-Code/README.md

 Results are generated in the `results` folder of each dataset.
 The results are saved in a `.csv` file.
 At each run the result `.csv` file from the `results` folder is copied to the parent folder, which is the dataset folder.
 This is done to keep track of the results.
-Then a file called `evaluation_results_2022_aggregated.csv` is generated.
+Then a file called `evaluation_results_2022_aggregated.csv` is generated from the 3 (or N) runs.
 This is the file to read from.
+At this point you can parse the results and generate the graphs.
+Do not run `analyse_results_models_*.py` or `main.py` or `get_lamar/cmu/coop_data.py` again.

 ## Below are the old instructions (pre 2023)